kkmcoursera/getcleandata/README.md

  -- **subject_test.txt** (or subject_train.txt) -- contains the subject code numbers corresponding to the rows found in the aforementioned X-named file(s).

  The R script will input the files listed above, and then proceeds to tidy up the data according to the guidance provided in the assignment.
-The script will write out two separate CSV formatted output data files, which may be separately inspected in MS Excel, if desired.
+The script will write out two separate text output data files, which may be separately inspected in MS Excel, if desired.
 These are:

  -- **Tidy_Combined_DS_Test_and_Train.txt** -- which contains a combined dataset, resulting from both test and training input, enhanced with readable column headings, noted with activity description, type of record ('TEST' or 'TRAINING'), and a number relating the subject participating to generate the data row.